danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 While there are a multitude of tools you can use right from your web-browser, the vast majority of tools online that you have to pay for, you can get for free or at a fraction of the cost, if can learn how to use some developer tools and spin up a web-server.

-If you like the idea of potentially learning to actually code, it's a lot easier to start by learning to use dev tools, and work your way from there.
-All the same, there are a lot of super valuable skills between "I can use a computer" and knowing how to code, and plenty more in less technical directions.
+If do you like the idea of learning to write code, I think it's easier to start by using dev tools, to figure out which tools and languages are most useful in the areas you enjoy.

 The important thing is to **start out with some achievable goals**, and get some **positive feedback loops** working in your favor.
 That's where having a community like this can be invaluable, to help people get over the initial hump of doing something useful with their burgeoning skill set.